 This Land/That Land Symposium: The Politics of Land Sovereignty and Environmental Racism

 Join Gallery 400 and UIC’s Native American Support Program for discussions examining environmental and land-based injustice against communities of color.
 As multiple communities work to fight corporate and state environmental violence we contemplate the role of art, shared experience and how to build coalition.
-This Land/That Land Symposium: The Politics of Land Sovereignty and Environmental Racism will feature a lecture on The Art of Indigenous Resistance exhibition by activists Charlie Thayer and Kimberly Smith of Honor the Earth; a panel discussion on environmental racism featuring Olga Bautista, Petcoke activist, and Bryant Williams, President of BK Environmental Industries; a teach-in lead by Dr. Kyle Mays, University of North Carolina and Kelly Hayes, University of Chicago; a keynote lecture by artist Torkwase Dyson.
+This 2-day symposium features a conversation between Kade Twist of Postcommodity and author Heid Erdrich; lecture on The Art of Indigenous Resistance exhibition by activists Charlie Thayer and Kim Smith of Honor the Earth; a panel discussion on environmental racism featuring Olga Bautista, Petcoke activist, Bryant Williams, President of BK Environmental Industries, and Juliana Pino, Policy Director of the Little Village Environmental Justice Organization

 This symposium offers free registration on a first-come, first-served basis.
 Please register here.

-6pm - Conversation with Kade Twist of Postcommodity and Heid Edrich
+6pm - Conversation with Kade Twist of Postcommodity and author Heid Erdrich

-10am - The Art of Indigenous Resistance: a lecture by Charlie Thayer and Kimberly Smith
+10am - The Art of Indigenous Resistance: a lecture by Charlie Thayer and Kim Smith

-1:30pm - Acts of Resistance: teach-in sessions lead by Dr. Kyle Mays and Kelly Hayes
+1:30pm - Acts of Resistance: teach-in sessions led by Dr. Kyle Mays and Kelly Hayes

 4pm - Keynote lecture: Torkwase Dyson